Proposal Overview

 Reasons for the Proposal

 The main property owner for the annexation area, Fairhaven Cottages LLC, has requested HCSD expand their jurisdictional boundary to provide water, wastewater, and street lighting services to the following APN’s: 017-032-003, 017-071-009, 017-072-003, and 017-073-007.
-In addition, one parcel associated with the Redwood Empire Little League (APN 017-073-008) owned by Field Committee Corporation is proposed for annexation due to the proximity of the land entirely surrounded by the North McKay Ranch Subdivision Project.
+In addition, one parcel owned by Field Committee Corporation (APN 017-073-008) is proposed for annexation due to the proximity of the land entirely surrounded by the North McKay Ranch Subdivision Project.

 Resolution of Application